railstack/example_with_admin/README.md

-# An Example of go-on-rails Generator: Integrating Go APIs in a Rails Project
+# An Example: Integrating Go APIs in a Rails Project

 This is a little more advanced example for [go-on-rails](https://github.com/goonr/go-on-rails) generator.
 There's a [simple one](https://github.com/goonr/example_simple) if you're new to go-on-rails.